Plasma Introduction

 |

 Bostick coined the term Plasmoid.
-He discovered plasma focus and plasma vortex phenomena, and he simulated cosmical astrophysics with laboratory plasma experiments, showng that Hubble expansion can be produced with repulsive mutual induction between neighboring galaxies acting as homopolar generators.
+He discovered plasma focus and plasma vortex phenomena, and he simulated cosmical astrophysics with laboratory plasma experiments showng that Hubble expansion can be produced with repulsive mutual induction between neighboring galaxies acting as homopolar generators.
 Much of his work is not as yet accepted by mainstream science.

 "...my experimental work in plasma physics for the last 36 years has shown that under many different circumstances plasmas containing nonrelativistic or relativistic electrons can spontaneously organize themselves into force-free, minimum-free-energy vortex filaments of a Beltrami morphology."